-The Chargers opened the win against the Rams with a 21-play scoring drive.
+The Chargers opened last week's win against the Rams with a 21-play scoring drive.
 It was the longest drive by a Chargers offense in the preseason since at least 2000.
 The drive was also the longest opening possession for a team in any NFL preseason game since at least 2015.